Vacation (2015 film): Plot

-Spending the following night at a Wigwam Motel in Holbrook, Arizona, Rusty and Debbie sneak away and attempt to have sex at the Four Corners Monument, where officers from all four states of Utah, Colorado, Arizona and New Mexico confront the couple.
-When the officers start arguing about who gets to make the arrest, Rusty and Debbie are able to escape.
-James encounters Adena again, and finally asserts himself against Kevin thanks to encouragement from Adena.
+Spending the following night at a Wigwam Motel in Holbrook, Arizona, Rusty and Debbie sneak away and attempt to have sexual intercourse at the Four Corners Monument, where officers from all four states of Utah, Colorado, Arizona and New Mexico confront them.
+When the officers start arguing about who gets to make the arrest, Rusty and Debbie sneak away.
+James encounters Adena again, and finally asserts himself against Kevin thanks to her encouragement.

-The next morning, they nearly get killed by Chad, a Grand Canyon rafting guide, who had just been dumped by his fiancé.
-Later, their SUV runs out of gas in the middle of the desert, and Rusty's unfamiliarity of the key fob causes the vehicle to explode, leading him to walk off dispirited and alone, thinking about the disastrous trip.
+The next morning, they nearly get killed by Chad, a Grand Canyon rafting guide, who had just been dumped by his fiancée.
+Later, the van runs out of gas in the middle of the desert, and Rusty's unfamiliarity with the key fob causes the vehicle to explode, leading him to walk off dispirited and alone, thinking about the disastrous trip.
 Unfortunately, they have been tracked down by a seemingly unstable truck driver, who they think has been stalking them throughout the trip.
-In actuality, the trucker has been instead trying to return Debbie's missing wedding ring.
-He ends up giving them a lift to San Francisco, California.
+In actuality, he has been trying to return Debbie's missing wedding ring.
+He ends up giving them a lift to San Francisco.

 There, they spend the night at a bed and breakfast run by Rusty's parents, Clark and Ellen.
-They intend to fly home the next day, but Rusty and Debbie confront each other about their stale marriage and decide to start over again.
+They intend to fly home the next day, but Rusty and Debbie face each other about their stale marriage and decide to start over again.
 With some encouragement from Clark the next morning, Rusty borrows his father's Wagon Queen Family Truckster and drives Debbie and the boys to Walley World to ride their newest roller coaster, the Velociraptor.

-After spending the entire day waiting in line, they are cut off by Ethan, a rival pilot who Rusty knows in Chicago, and his family before the announcement of the park's closing.
+After spending the entire day waiting in line, they are cut off by Ethan, a rival pilot whom Rusty knows from Chicago, and his family before the announcement of the park's closing.
 A fight breaks out, which the Griswolds win, forcing the other family to flee.
-The Griswolds finally board the ride, but it stalls halfway up the butterfly inversion, and they are rescued after several hours.
+The Griswolds finally board the ride, but it stalls halfway up the butterfly inversion, and they are rescued several hours later.

-Rusty uses his airline connections to book a vacation in Paris with just Debbie and himself after sending the boys home where their neighbors will look after them.
+Rusty uses his airline connections to book a vacation in Paris for just Debbie and himself after sending the boys home where their neighbors will look after them.
 On the plane to Paris, they are seated in jump seats next to a lavatory.
 Exasperated, Debbie learns that it will be a 12-hour flight.